-Based within the purpose-built Lancaster Environment Centre, you'll have access to the latest knowledge and teaching from world-class Earth scientists and Environmental scientists, including specialists in volcanology, geophysics, atmospheric science, hydrology and environmental modellers.
+Based within the purpose-built Lancaster Environment Centre, you’ll have access to the latest knowledge and teaching from world-class experts, including volcanologists, geophysicists, atmospheric scientists, hydrologists and environmental modellers.

-Combining fundamental physical sciences with geology and aspects of physical geography, our four-year MSci in Earth and Environmental Science degree gives you an unprecedented breadth of learning.
-You'll examine the geological processes that underpin our planet before linking these to human impacts on the land, atmosphere and oceans.
+Combining the fundamental sciences with physical geography and geology, our Earth and Environmental Science degree gives you an unprecedented breadth of learning.
+You’ll examine the geological processes that underpin our planet before linking these to human impacts on the land, atmosphere and oceans.

-Your fourth and final year will include an extended dissertation module and the module Physical Volcanology.
+Your fourth and final year will include an extended dissertation project and the module Physical Volcanology.
 You will also choose three optional modules from a list including Geoinformatics, Modelling Environmental Processes and Environmental Radioactivity.
-Students will complete their degrees with detailed master-level knowledge of earth science and the interface with the surface environment, giving an advantage over those taking shorter programmes.
+You will complete your degree with detailed masters-level knowledge of earth science and the interface with the surface environment, giving an advantage over those taking shorter programmes.

 Where could it take you?

-Wherever an industry affects the environment, our graduates are valued and have an excellent record in gaining employment.
+Wherever an industry affects the environment, our graduates are valued.
 In the public sector, opportunities exist from research and regulatory bodies like the Environment Agency, through to the armed forces.
-Meanwhile, private sector industries, including civil engineering, environmental consultancy, mining and construction, demand the skills of Lancaster's high-calibre graduates.
+Meanwhile, private sector industries, including civil engineering, environmental consultancy, mining and construction, demand the skills of Lancaster’s high-calibre graduates.

-The breadth of this degree, plus transferable skills in quantitative analysis, ensures that Lancaster's Earth and Environmental Scientists have a wide variety of career or further research options.
-Many graduates take their learning to PhD level to enhance their specialist knowledge and skills for example, recent graduates have chosen to study Exploration Geophysics.
+The breadth of this degree, plus transferable skills in quantitative analysis, ensures that Lancaster’s Earth and Environmental Scientists have a wide variety of career options.
+97% of our 2012 graduates were in work or further study six months after graduating.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.